 The purpose of the Statement of Accounts is to give electors, those subject to locally levied taxes and charges, members of the Authority, employees, and other interested parties clear information about the finances of the Authority.
-It is important in demonstrating the stewardship of public money and shows the resources available and how they have been used to deliver services.
+It is important in demonstrating the

 The purpose of this Narrative Report is to provide a clear guide to the most significant matters reported in the accounts.
-It explains the purpose of the financial statements that follow and provides a summary of the Authority's financial activities during 2021/22 and its financial position at 31 March 2022.
+It explains the purpose of the financial statements that follow and provides a summary of the Authority's financial activities during 2022/23 and its financial position at 31 March 2023.
 This report focuses on the matters that are of relevance to the principal users of the accounts.
 In addition to complementing and supplementing the information provided in the accounts, it also provides a forward look at the issues that have affected the development, performance, and position of the Authority during the financial year, which are likely to have an impact in the future.